dirkleas/miditoyz/help.md

   can use for advanced queries.

 Options:
-  --help  Show this message and exit.
+  --json / --no-json  Convert fields to JSON.  [default: no-json] --help              Show this message and exit.

 $ miditoyz panic --help
 Usage: miditoyz panic [OPTIONS]